-Dividend @ 1% over the annual US Wall Street Journal Prime Rate on the face value due and payable on maturity or redemption.
-These shares are redeemable at par within a period of 3 years from the date of issue or failing that on account of insufficiency of profit, as soon as possible thereafter, subject to maximum 20 years from the date of issue as the maximum term allowed under the law.
-During the year ended 31 March 2025 and 31 March 2024 the Company has not declared any dividend to preference shareholders.
-During the year ended 31 March 2025, these CRNPS have been fully redeemed.
+Rights, preferences and restrictions attached to Cumulative Redeemable Soft-Software Concerned Software (Concerned) Dividend @ 1% over the annual US Wall Street Journal Prime Rate per annum on the face value due and payable on maturity or redemption.
+These shares are redeemable at par within a period of 3 years from the date of issue or failing that on account of insufficiency of profit, as soon as possible thereafter, subject to maximum 20 years from the date of issue as maximum term allowed under the law.
+During the previous year ended 31 March 2024, these CRNPS were transferred to SAMHI Hotels Limited on 10 August 2023.
+Further, these CRNPS were fully redeeemed in March 2024.